david-spies/X-ISO/README.md

 # X-ISO
 X-ISO Disc Image Converter and Burner
-## Written in python and using Tkinter for the GUI,
+## Written in python and using Tkinter for the GUI

 ## Prerequisites
 * import tkinter as tk